This workshop is part of the spring celebration series: Land Art

 Is there a charge?

 Except for the canteen and overnight lodging, the BioBlitz is FREE to the public!
-We are able to offer this event without charge because of the generous support of the TD Friends of the Environment Foundation.
+We are able to offer this event without charge because of the generous support of our sponsors and partners.

 Is the BioBlitz suitable for all ages?